Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 You can make your own sprays using ingredients you already have on hand such as liquid dish soap, rubbing alcohol, cayenne pepper and even Listerine.
 A quick internet search will find many different recipes.
 You will need to spray every 2 to 3 days until the aphids are gone.
 Don't forget to re-apply your spray after it rains.
-Be sure to spray the entire plant, not just the areas where you can see aphids.
+Be sure to spray the entire plant, especially the undersides of the leaves, not just the areas where you can see aphids.

 Aphids can be very destructive.
 Thanks to their rapid reproduction, they can quickly cover and destroy your roses both by feeding on the new growth and spreading disease.
 It's important to take immediate action as soon as you see aphids.

 Questions & Answers